DongzeHE/scpca-docs/docs/merged_objects.md

 Within this, the primary expression matrix is again found in the `counts` assay, and the normalized expression matrix is found in the `logcounts` assay.
 Each expression matrix contains the ADT expression data from the CITE-seq experiment for all libraries in the given ScPCA project combined into a single matrix.
 For each assay, each column corresponds to a cell or droplet (in the same order as the parent `SingleCellExperiment`) and each row corresponds to an antibody derived tag (ADT).
-Column names are again cell barcode sequences prefixed with the originating library id, e.g. `SCPCL000000-{barcode}`, and row names are the antibody targets for each ADT.
+Column names are again cell barcode sequences prefixed with the originating library ID, e.g. `SCPCL000000-{barcode}`, and row names are the antibody targets for each ADT.
 In some cases, only some libraries in the merged object will have associated CITE-seq data.
 Libraries which do not have CITE-seq expression data are included in the assay matrices with all `NA` count values.